Basics of Restaurant Catering

 A restaurant catering menu can be as simple or as elaborate as you want to make it.
 Typical catered functions feature either plated meals, buffets, or food stations.
 Platters, such as fruit and cheese, shrimp cocktail and antipasto are easy to prepare and transport if you are catering off-premise.

 A restaurant catering menu should be more flexible than your regular dining room menu.
-You can’t simply offer everything on your dining room menu as part of your catering menu since a lot of dishes won’t hold up for the long period time that catered food sometimes requires.
+You can’t simply offer everything on your dining room menu as part of your catering menu since a lot of dishes won’t hold up for a long period of time that catered food sometimes requires.
 When pricing your catering menu, do your homework.
 Find out what other local caterers and restaurants who cater are charging for catered events.
 Also, check out your local grocery store and find out how much they are charging for party platters and meals.

 Restaurant catering, especially for larger parties, takes a lot more time than a typical meal in the restaurant dining room.
 You need to cover the cost of catering, including transportation costs, so you may decide to tack on a fee or two.
 Avoid adding too many fees, otherwise, potential customers may feel like you are trying to nickel and dime them.
 Also, know what your competition charges for the use of their room.